veliovgroup/ostrio/tutorials/linux/security/use-ssh-keys.md

 # "Enter file in which to save the key"
 # it's a good idea to have separate
 # keys for every host.
-# Create key with name related to host
+# Create a key with the name related to host
 # ~/.ssh/my-app-proj

 # "Enter passphrase"